p6spy/p6spy/docs/development.md

  to run the JUnit tests Refer to the [Running the tests](#running-the-tests-in-eclipse) section

+## License headers
+There is a license check done for the source file headers (as part of the CI build), invoked as part of the:

+  ./gradlew check

+Once new files is introduced, make sure to run (and push the updated files):

+  ./gradlew licenseFormat

 ## Running the tests

 To run the JUnit tests against specific database(s):